 Conditional logic in C# is easy to write — but easy to get wrong when expressions grow more complex.
-I recently came across a test that combines boolean expressions, operator precedence, and DateTime
+I recently came across a test that combines boolean expressions, operator precedence, and DateTime comparisons.
+It’s a great opportunity to sharpen your understanding of how C# evaluates logic at runtime.

 Here’s the test: